microsoft/pxt-adafruit/docs/about.md

 The [C++ BBC micro:bit runtime](http://lancaster-university.github.io/microbit-docs/), created at [Lancaster University](http://www.lancaster.ac.uk/), provides access to the hardware functions of the micro:bit, as well as a set of helper functions (such as displaying a number/image/string on the LED screen).

 The JavaScript micro:bit library mirrors the functions of the C++ library.
 When code is compiled to ARM machine code, the calls to JavaScript micro:bit functions are replaced with calls to the corresponding C++ functions.

+## Open Source

+The editor for the BBC micro:bit is [open source](/open-source) on GitHub.
+Contributors are welcome!